crusoexia/gtk2-vim-zoom/README.md

 ### Other methods

-If you don't use vundle, download the _vim-zoom.vim_ and use it in your preferred method, anyway, it just works.
+If you don't use vundle, download the _gtk2-zoom.vim_ and use it in your preferred method, anyway, it just works.

 Usage